COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 Problems with Contingency Learning Plans

-Contingency Learning Plans are not developed by the child's IEP team that includes the parent.
-Parents are often shut out of the process which defeats a major purpose of the special education law relating to parental participation.
+Contingency Learning Plans are not developed by the child's IEP team that includes the child's parent.
+The child's teachers may not be involved either.
+When parents are shut out of the IEP development process, this defeats a major purpose of the special education law -- parental participation.

 If the school implements a CLP, what happens to the child's IEP?

 Good question.
-In some states, after the school district creates a Contingency Learning Plan, they drop the child's IEP. (but may pick it back up after the school year ends).
-Confused yet?
+In some states, after the district creates Contingency Learning Plans, they discontinue the IEPs.

 A sample CLP developed by a Michigan school district contains this language: